david-littlefield/SingleFileMac/README.md

 A MacOS application that demonstrates using the SingleFile repository, written in Swift.
 * Coverts JavaScript files to Swift compatible files
 * Customizes options to download websites
-* Evaluates JavaScript in browser
+* Executes scripts in browser
 * Downloads website html

 ## Download